arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 12.30.16
+>douce : adj. : sober, gentle, and sedate.
+Also French for sweet.

 ### 12.29.16
 TIL there's a diamond certification for records, which requires the sale of